pedhmendes/ising-dimension-reduction/README.md

 Here we can see three clusters, where one is the noise.
 There is the low and high temperature clearly divided, and the noise data around the critical temperature, where is required more numerical precision.
 Some points much more after the critical temperature classified as noise, this is the same reason as in the projections: the X-value is low, and a small variation in Y-value send then to other cluster.

+## Conclusions
+### PCA
+PCA reduces our dimentionality, we started with a matrix of *Nsamples x (LxL)* and ended with one two vectors.
+We also found that when reducing the dimension the more importante feature of Ising Model, by PCA analysis, is magnetization.
+Looking only to the projections we can see the phase transition, because the data points are arranged along the axis in a unique way, this is confirmed by cluster analysis.
+Note that network configuration is not considered, only the raw data of the spins, thus this method works irrespective of network configuration.

+### Clusterization
+In the clusterization we only confirmed what we saw in the PCA projections.
+There are two clusters and they divide very well the data, with some flunctuation points.